sigpvalue/CRrpart/README.md

 - <u>iter</u> Number of iterations for the p-value calculation
 - <u>p.adj</u> Adjust p-value for multiple testing?

-Note that as the `crr` function in the cmprsk package [@GRAY2024] can analyze standard survival models (only 1 event type), `CRrpart` also will work for typical survival endpoints.
+Note that as the `crr` function in the cmprsk package (Gray, 2024) can analyze standard survival models (only 1 event type), `CRrpart` also will work for typical survival endpoints.

 An example: